Thermodynamical uncertainties for primordial black holes from cosmological phase transitions

+The dynamical part captures non-equilibrium effects of bubble nucleation~\cite{ Ekstedt:2022tqk,Gould:2024chm,Hirvonen:2024rfg,Hirvonen:2025hqn}, which we approximate without damping as $A_{\rmi{dyn}} \simeq \sqrt{\lambda_-/(2\pi)}$, where $\lambda_-$ is the negative eigenvalue of the scalar fluctuation operator~\cite{Langer:1969bc,Hanggi:1990zz,Berera:2019uyp,Ekstedt:2023sqc}.
+This approximation often yields a lower bound on $\beta/H$ in comparison to the full out-of-equilibrium contributions as seen in e.g.~\cite{Gould:2022ran}.
+As a consequence, the resulting PBH abundance is likely overestimated, strengthening our conclusion of a negligible PBH abundance.

 \hypertarget{sec:percolation:criterion}{(C){\em~Percolation criterion.}} --- Strongly supercooled FOPTs require particular attention during the computation of the relevant temperature scales.
-The parameters relevant for GW emission are computed at the {\em percolation temperature} $\Tp$, defined via the probability, $P = \exp(-I(T))$, for a point in spacetime to remain in the false vacuum~\cite{1971AdPhy..20..325S,Guth:1979bh,Guth:1981uk,Enqvist:1991xw}.
+The PT parameters are computed at the {\em percolation temperature} $\Tp$, defined via the probability, $P = \exp(-I(T))$, for a point in spacetime to remain in the false vacuum~\cite{1971AdPhy..20..325S,Guth:1979bh,Guth:1981uk,Enqvist:1991xw}.
 Utilizing the quantity

 the moment of percolation, when the PT completes, is determined by imposing that a certain fraction of the Universe has been converted to the true vacuum. \footnote{ In eq.~\eqref{eq:I(T)}, we fix the bubble wall velocity to $\vw = 1$, as we investigate very strong transitions which often correspond to detonations.
 For a general perturbative determination of $\vw$, see~\cite{Ekstedt:2024fyq}.